contentful-labs/contentful-importer.rb/README.md

 Migrate data from database to the [Contentful](https://www.contentful.com) platform.

-This tool fetch data from database and save as JSON file on your local hard drive.
+This tool fetch data from database and save as JSON files on your local hard drive.
 It will allow you to import database's data to Contentful.

 ## Installation